trapfault/TPwSav-Driver-PoC/README.md

 ## How to use

 You can compile this project yourself, it reads the `EPROCESS`'s `UniqueProcessId` field by resolving the `EPROCESS` structure of the System Process using `PsInitialSystemProcess`.
+> **Warning:** Everything was tested on Windows build 24H2.
+The offsets in the `EPROCESS` structure might be different on your system.

 ```powershell
 cmake . --preset Debug